• Skip to primary navigation

 Instructions

-Using a stand mixer or hand mixer cream together the softened buttery spread and sugar.
-Then add in the egg and molasses.
-Mix together scraping down the sides of the bowl when needed.
+1. Using a stand mixer or hand mixer, cream together the softened buttery spread and sugar.
+Then, add in the egg and molasses.
+Mix together, scraping down the sides of the bowl when needed.

-In a separate bowl whisk together the gluten-free flour, baking soda, ginger, cloves, cinnamon, and salt.
+2. In a separate bowl, whisk together the gluten-free flour, baking soda, ginger, cloves, cinnamon, and salt.

-Mix the dry ingredients into the wet ingredients.
+3. Mix the dry ingredients with the wet ingredients.
 Chill dough for 30 minutes in the refrigerator.

-After the dough has chilled preheat the oven to 350°.
+4. After the dough has chilled, preheat the oven to 350°.
 Prepare a baking sheet by lining it with parchment paper or a silicone baking mat.

 Store cookies in a sealed container to keep soft.
 Can be frozen up to 3 months.